chromium/chromium/docs/ui/input_event/index.md

 that owns the focus.
 For mouse events, the target is the aura::Window under the cursor.

+Each browser window comes with an aura::Window.
+It is worth noting that the web content and dialog bubble live in their own aura::Windows.
+These different aura::Windows treat accelerators differently and the detail will be explained later.

 **Phase 2** - EventTarget pre-target

 Like EventProcessor, an EventTarget consumes the event in three phases. it owns